Athar996/contact-book-app/README.md

-# Contact Book Web App with PHP
+# Contact Book Web App with PHP and MYSQL as a database linkup

 --> Created welcome page with html and css  where it shows 2 option like "Add contact" and "view All Contacts".